credativ/pg_snakeoil/README.md

 ### Preload

 pg_snakeoil is loaded by each PostgreSQL backend when needed.
-A instance of the engine is started for every new backend.
+An instance of the ClamAV engine is started for every new backend.
 This takes several seconds for the first function call after connecting.

-To avoid this, pg_snakeoil can be added to `shared_preload_libraries` in postgresql.conf:
+To avoid this, pg_snakeoil can be added to `shared_preload_libraries` in `postgresql.conf`:

 ```
 shared_preload_libraries = 'pg_snakeoil'